 Like most new computers, the XO has an integrated WiFi card.
 But it does have something most computers don't have.
 The XO's green "rabbit ear" antennae boost the wireless card's range up to 1.2 miles [source: BBC News].
 The computer isn't dependent on a router being nearby either.
 Instead, XO laptops can form a mesh network; any computers within WiFi range can connect to one another and share Internet access through a computer that's within range of a wireless connection.
 Think of it like a line of people, with each person touching the shoulder in front of him.
 The person in front may be the only one closest enough to a router to access the Internet, but that Internet access can filter throughout the mesh network.

 The Red Hat software company supplies a version of the popular open-source Linux operating system.
 Other software includes a Web browser (Mozilla Firefox), a word processor compatible with Microsoft Word, a PDF reader, a music program, games and a drawing program.

 Whether the XO laptop changes education and community life in developing countries remains to be seen.
 World leaders such as Kofi Annan have praised the device.
 The XO has the potential to be an incredibly useful and empowering educational tool, changing how children and communities learn, interact and relate to one another.
 But it will take years to gauge the project's success.
 If nothing else, elements of the XO's award-winning design will surely find their way into commercial laptops.
 And since the OLPC project's inception, the passion and ingenuity of Negroponte and his team have reinvigorated the discussion about how to best serve the developing world and to bridge the digital divide.

-To learn more about the XO laptop and other related topics, or to donate to the OLPC Foundation, please check out the links on the next page.
+To learn more about the XO laptop and other related topics, or to donate to the OLPC Foundation, please check out the links below.